 Hojjatoleslam Akbar Hashemi Rafsanjani

 Ali Akbar Hashemi Rafsanjani was responsible for Khamenei’s ascension to the position of Supreme Leader in 1989.
-Rafsanjani is perceived as enormously wealthy and corrupt.
-There have been many stories about Rafsanjani being a man of great wealth, but he has always denied them.
+Rafsanjani was perceived as enormously wealthy and corrupt.
+There have been many stories about Rafsanjani being a man of great wealth, but he had always denied them.

 Hashemi Rafsanjani was born in 1934 to a family of pistachio farmers.
 He studied theology at a seminary in the city of Qom.

 Hashemi Rafsanjani's involvement with politics dates to the early 1960s, when he began his association with Ayatollah Ruhollah Khomeini.
 After the 1979 Revolution, this relationship and Hashemi Rafsanjani's political skills led to him becoming one of the country's most powerful figures.
 He served as speaker of parliament from 1980-89.

 Hojjatoleslam Akbar Hashemi Rafsanjani served two terms as Iran's president from 1989 to 1997.
 Rafsanjani's terms as president saw some socioeconomic liberalization and appointments of technocrats.
 His two-term presidency brought some modest social and economic reforms.
 He was also credited with spurring Iran's reconstruction following the 1980-88 war with Iraq.